CALA Homes Takes Up Residency In the nationals

 HOW CAN OUR PR AGENCY IN EDINBURGH HELP YOU?

-Award-winning public relations agency Holyrood Partnership mastermined the media success for CALA Homes – producing the original headline grabbing media releases and co-ordinating the photoshoots.
+Award-winning public relations agency Holyrood PR mastermined the media success for CALA Homes – producing the original headline grabbing media releases and co-ordinating the photoshoots.

 If your business could use a positive boost to its profile, there are many hassle free ways to contact us.
 You can phone on 0131 561 2244 or fill out the simple form below and we’ll get straight back to you: